YilamuLafeier/yilamulafeier.github.io/essays/Javascript1Reflection.md

   - Personal
 ---

-   Coming into Computer Science a newbie has been overwhelming, to say the least.
+	##Coming into Computer Science a newbie has been overwhelming, to say the least.
 My experience with coding was minimal entering University, limited no further than a simple code that printed "Hello World" in C++.
 Now, however, my understanding for coding has grown tremendously.
 So far, I have already reviewed the basics of 5 languages: Python, Java, C, C++, and now Javascript.

-	Javascript reminded me of learning Python in the sense that both languages are, at least to myself, not as difficult than most other languages.
+	#Learning Javascript reminded me of learning Python in the sense that both languages are, at least to myself, not as difficult as most other languages.
+I learned that not only do I understand basic concepts due to my past year and a half in this degree, I enjoyed using this language.
+The syntax just makes sense to me.